January 19th, 2025

 Each week, the newsletter will feature a different aspect of our web site for you to try out.
 It is our hope that this will bring to your attention features that you may not have noticed before and, at the same time, will help familiarize you with the site as a whole.
 So be sure to check out our Web Feature section in each edition of the newsletter.

-To find the All Saints’ Forms Page, go to the All Saints’ home page (www.asgville.com).
-On the tool bar at the top right of the page, select Resources.
-The various forms are located in the right hand column of the ensuing page under Forms
+To find the Foreign Missions page, go to the All Saints’ Home page (www.allsaintsgreenville.com), locate the tool bar at the top right of the screen and click on the Resources tab.
+On the ensuing page, in the left hand column under “Devotions”, select the REC Foreign Missions button.
+Enjoy!!!

 Sunday School For All Ages- 9:30 Sunday Mornings